yurithefury/ForestMetrics/README.md

 Pipeline:
 ---------
-The pipeline consists of four steps:
+The pipeline consists of 4 steps:
 1) Preprocessing
 2) Trunk (or tree top) detection
 3) Graph building
-4) Segmentation using a random walker algorithm
+4) Segmentation using "random walker" algorithm

 Preprocessing
 --------------

-In this step use a [pass through filter](http://pointclouds.org/documentation/tutorials/passthrough.php) to define points for further processing based on `X` and `Y` bounds.
+In this step apply a [pass through filter](http://pointclouds.org/documentation/tutorials/passthrough.php) to define points for further processing based on `X` and `Y` bounds.
-Basically, if your area of interest is too big you can cut out a snippet for evaluation.
+Basically, if your area of interest is too big you can cut out a small snippet for further evaluation.

 ![Step_1](Step_1.PNG)

 Trunk (or tree top) detection
 ------------------------------

-In this step you can either define your seeds for random walker segmentation as trunks (for bottom-up segmentation) or tree tops (for top-down segmentation).
-I suggest using bottom-up segmentation only if the density of your LiDAR point clouds is >20 points/m^2.
+In this step you can either define your "seeds" for random walker segmentation representing tree trunks (for bottom-up segmentation) or tree tops (for top-down segmentation).
+I suggest using bottom-up segmentation if the density of your LiDAR point clouds is >20 points/m<sup>2</sup>.

 Seed selection works as follows:
 1. Bottom-up: